 As a writer/blogger, I sit at my computer for long periods of time.
 Sometimes I get so caught up in what I’m doing that I suddenly realize I’ve been sitting for hours.
 That’s not good.

 I’ve read several reports lately that talk about how bad sitting for long periods of time is for us.
-It can raise your risk of heart attack, diabetes (or as Wilford Brimley says, Diabeetus) and shave off years of your life.
+It can raise your risk of heart attack, diabetes (or as Wilford Brimley always said, Diabeetus) and shave off years of your life.

 Oh, no!
 But this is not a gloom and doom post, I promise!
 And we all want to live a long, healthy life, right?